Scholarship for Future Neurosurgeons Honors Beloved Wife, Mother and Friend

 This story was published in the March 2021 issue of The Philanthropist, a newsletter for supporters and friends of Northwestern University Feinberg School of Medicine.
 Read the whole issue here.

-Vince Cozzi and Maureen Rogan had supported the Northwestern Medicine Malnati Brain Tumor Institute for many years when the unthinkable happened: In August 2018, Maureen was diagnosed with glioblastoma, one of the most aggressive malignant brain cancers.
+Vince Cozzi and Maureen Rogan had supported the Northwestern Medicine Lou and Jean Malnati Brain Tumor Institute of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University for many years when the unthinkable happened: In August 2018, Maureen was diagnosed with glioblastoma, one of the most aggressive malignant brain cancers.
 Over the next 16 months, she underwent three surgeries for two tumors, chemotherapy, radiation and multiple recoveries at Northwestern Memorial Hospital and Shirley Ryan AbilityLab.
 The disease progressed despite these valiant efforts, and Maureen passed away in December 2019 at age 54.

 For Ms. Rogan’s memorial, her family asked loved ones to consider a donation to the Malnati Brain Tumor Institute, a top neuro-oncology program in the U.S. More than 100 kind friends, family members and colleagues collectively contributed $25,000 to the cause.
 Overwhelmed by the generosity, Mr. Cozzi and his children pledged to donate an additional $75,000 in memory of their wife and mother, to establish and endow a permanent scholarship for a fourth-year Feinberg medical student pursuing a residency in neurosurgery.